kemaldahha/timer/README.md

-A very simple timer with desktop notification
+A very simple timer with desktop notification.